The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 I’ve been unable to plan beyond immediate gratification my entire life, in fact I find planning and long lead-times for work and play immensely stressful.
 The opposite is also true.
 I remain calm in the chaos with an objective head, especially in emergencies and dangerous situations.
 Wait times between agreeing a course of action and executing for a client can be distressing, yet I’m unphased when keeping a casualty conscious and alive until paramedics arrive.
 During my time in the Parachute Regiment I always requested to be first man out the door on a jump, not for bravado, but to reduce the intense discomfort of time spent waiting.
 I’ve walked on-stage ad-hoc at a client’s global conference and numerous live interviews on the BBC without any perceivable preparation, conversely I’ve written and planned a TEDxTalk over an agonising 12-week period before delivery resulting in severe anxiety on the day.

 The adaptation to favour leap before looking inevitably led to many hedonistic outlets and thrill-seeking behaviours.
 One I still struggle with to this day is spending habits.
 I have a very poor understanding of how to leverage money as an asset, it’s a genuine liability in my hands.
-I have no skill or capability to develop, manage and grow wealth.
-Yet.
-But, I’m working hard on this now as everything caught up with me decades later, hence being referred to a psychiatrist at the age of 45.
+I have no skill or capability to develop, manage and grow personal wealth.
+But, I’m working hard on this now as everything eventually caught up with me, hence being referred to a psychiatrist at the age of 45.
+The irony is I can easily resolve significant financial issues and their root causes for clients due to my capacity for objectivity.

 When in a depressed state I can become curt and dissociated.
 My joints become inflamed and stiff like the tin man from the Wizard of OZ, literally unfurling my toes and fingers, legs and arms to get out of bed.
 If I make it to the shower I can forget to wash, standing under the flow of water with no concept of time until it runs cold.
 I struggle to fully form thoughts and I sleep a lot while feeling continually tired and ready for bed.
 Successfully washing and putting on clean clothes is considered a good day.